 Your spa cover will keep your water protected and your automatic filtration and purification system will remove impurities on an ongoing basis.
-However, it is still necessary to change your spa water at occasional but regular intervals.
+The hot tub chemicals you use will also go a long way in keeping the water clean.
+However, it is still necessary to change your hot tub water at occasional but regular intervals.
 It’s usually best to change the water every one to four months, depending on visible water conditions and how often you use your hot tub.

 To change your spa’s water, begin by identifying an area in your yard that can drain a large quantity of water.
 Be sure to avoid areas that could drain into a basement window well, a neighbor’s yard or any other area that could lead to water damage.
 Most spas drain at about 5 gallons per minute.
 It is usually ok to drain water onto vegetation, however, be sure to test your water first to make sure that the sanitizer level (Chlorine or Bromine) of the water is less than 0.5 PPM.

 Follow these simple steps to drain your spa.
 First, turn off the power at the breaker.
 Next, locate the drain.
 On most Bullfrog Spas, the drain is located on the right side of the spa base below the equipment compartment door.
 Pull the drain out with a slight clockwise turn, then remove the drain cap.
 Attach a standard garden hose to the drain spout to activate the drain.
-Once your spa is completely drained, pull the drain spout all the way out, remove the hose, replace the drain cap, and push the drain back into the spa.
+Once the hot tub water is completely drained, pull the drain spout all the way out, remove the hose, replace the drain cap, and push the drain back into the spa.

 Alternatively, you can purchase a pump system to drain the water from your spa.
 While your spa is empty, clean the acrylic shell (interior) with a spa surface cleaner (see the section below).
 Be careful not to expose your empty spa to direct sunlight as it may cause damage.